WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 25th October 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will continue with our *Python from the beginning* course, with more turtle graphics which we started last time.
+We will continue with our *Python from the beginning* course, with an exploration of Python *lists* and the very important *for* repeat loop.
+If there's time we will start coding a little turtle game called *Catch the Ball*.

+If you weren't at the last session here are the links for the code we wrote: for the code written on the screen for ***graphics*** to draw a multi-sided polygon go [here](https://trinket.io/python/04508e583559); for the code on the screen for the ***sorting hat*** project as we left it at the end of the last session go [here](https://trinket.io/python/91c27ce5c9b3).
+You can also catch up on all the material we have covered in our introduction to Python [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step3/step3.md).

 Here is a link to a page which gives the complete list of available turtle colours (which you can use for background colour or turtle colour or pen colour): [www.w3schools.com/colors/colors_names.asp](https://www.w3schools.com/colors/colors_names.asp)

-If you weren't at the last session here are the links for the code we wrote: for the code written on the screen for ***age calculator*** go [here](https://trinket.io/python/a06575fc1b50); for the code on the screen for ***graphics*** as we left it at the end of the last session go [here](https://trinket.io/python/0eed346b299c).
-You can also catch up on the material we covered [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step3/step3.md).

 The link mentioned in the first session on 6th September 2025 for a fun BBC Bitesize course on learning to type properly is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).